 Longer-term strategies will consider the leveraging or deleveraging impacts resulting from both business development and the impact of future regulatory change to ensure CSUK continues to meet external and internal expectations.
 CSUK's stress testing framework will consider the impact on leverage ratios of both internal and regulator-prescribed stress tests.

 Factors impacting on leverage ratio during the period

-CSUK's leverage ratio declined to 6.2% by 31 December 2016 from 6.7% by 31 December 2015.
-The movement is primarily driven by an increase in the on balance sheet assets.
+CSUK's leverage ratio incresed to 6.3% by 31 December 2017 from 6.2% by 31 December 2016.

 Summary reconciliation of accounting assets and leverage ratio exposures (£000s)